Sajith7862/3c.FILE_TRANSFER_USING_TCP_SOCKETS/README.md

-# 3c.CREATION FOR FILE TRANSFER USING TCP SOCKETS
+# EXP : 3c.CREATION FOR FILE TRANSFER USING TCP SOCKETS
+## NAME : MOHAMED HAMEEM SAJITH J
+## REG NO : 212223240090
-## AIM
+## AIM :
 To write a python program for creating File Transfer using TCP Sockets Links
 ## ALGORITHM:
 1. Import the necessary python modules.